StareXTV/PC-Adjustments/README.md

 ```bash
 cd .. - Backs out of a folder
 ```
 ```bash
 cd foldername - enters a foldername
 ```
 ```bash
 ls - views the content of the folder
 ```

-Go inside the scripts folder by typing cd .\scripts\
+Enter the scripts folder by typing: cd .\scripts\ when inside the Debloat folder Or type:
-Or type:
 ```bash
 cd C:\Windows\Users\YourUserName\Desktop\Debloat-Windows-10-master\scripts
 ```

-After you're inside the scripts folder, type the following commands to allow the scripts to perform the changes on your Windows 10:
+Once inside the scripts folder, type the following:

 ```bash
 PS > Set-ExecutionPolicy Unrestricted